+Many business schools expect you to have achieved a good result in a pre-entrance exam such as the GMAT to secure a place on an MBA.
 Even if the exam isn't an official entry requirement for your chosen MBA course, a strong performance can give you an edge over other candidates.

 What is the GMAT?

 The GMAT is organised by the Graduate Management Admission Council (GMAC) and is used by universities to help them decide whether you have the academic ability to study for an MBA.
-It is also used for some other postgraduate business and management courses.
+It is also used for entry onto some other postgraduate business and management courses.

 How does the scoring work?

 Business schools will consider all elements of your application, including essays and your academic and professional achievements.
-In some cases you may be asked to retake the exam to improve your result.
+In some cases, you may be asked to retake the exam to improve your result.

-To be successful in the GMAT you must spend time familiarising yourself with the types of questions involved and taking practice tests.
+To be successful in the GMAT you must spend time familiarising yourself with the types of questions involved, and taking practice tests.

-Claire McKeown, recruitment manager at Warwick Business School, says preparation is essential.
-'The GMAT website has 90 exam questions on it, which will help you discover your weak areas,' she advises.
-'Set out a timetable that focuses mainly on those areas and builds in intensity until the day of the exam.'
+The GMAT website has 90 practice exam questions for you to try, which should help you discover your weak areas.
+Set out a timetable that focuses mainly on these areas and build in intensity until the day of the exam.

 If English isn't your first language, read publications such as the Financial Times, The Economist and the Wall Street Journal as often as possible.
-'Improvements in the verbal score generally have a bigger impact overall,' she explains.
+Improvements in the verbal score generally have a bigger impact overall.

-When it comes to the test, remember the algorithms change the questions depending on your previous answers.
-'If you're getting harder and harder questions, this usually means you're doing well - so don't panic,' says Claire.
+When it comes to the day of the test, remember that algorithms change the questions depending on your previous answers.
+If you're getting harder questions, this usually means you're doing well.

 What other MBA admission tests are there?